Workshop - Experimental Cycle - Spring 2025

 Free of formal constraints and constantly evolving, experimental cinema can be difficult to define.

-From the history of the genre to current practices, this theoretical and analytical workshop presents an in-depth portrait of the creative trends in experimental cinema.
+From the history of the genre to current practices, this theoretical and analytical workshop presents an in-depth portrait of creative trends in experimental cinema.
 A selection of films and videos by emerging and established artists will be presented, followed by a group discussion.

-Workshop - Exploratory Cinema - Spring 2024
+Workshop - Experimental Cycle - Spring 2025

 Date / Heure